 1) Investing – See the bullet points above.
 There are tons of ways you can invest in a promising partner.
 If you’ve discovered a profitable relationship, do all that you can to improve it!
 These are the partners who will help you build the future of your company.
 Don’t sell them (or yourself) short.

-3) Terminating – This is the unfortunate side of the Partner Attractiveness Tool.
+3) Terminating – This is the unfortunate side of the analysis.
 You’re going to uncover some partners who aren’t performing as well.
 They may be new, or may be a partner you’ve had for years.
 Either way, the Tool will give you an unbiased score of their performance.
 If the relationship isn’t sustainable, it may be time to seek out other options.

 Decisions like this in business aren’t the easy ones.
 As a result, you need an objective analysis to help you through.
 Try using the Partner Attractiveness Tool.
 It will help remove subjectivity and provide clarity.